Ricky Warwick

 Ricky Warwick (born 11 July 1966) is a Northern Irish musician and the lead singer of the rock bands Black Star Riders and Thin Lizzy.
 He is also the frontman for the Scottish hard rock band The Almighty, with whom he achieved chart success in the UK throughout the 1990s.
-Warwick has released several solo albums and performed with a variety of other bands and artists, and also fronts his own band, The Fighting Hearts, to showcase his solo material.
+Warwick has released several solo albums, performed with a variety of other bands and artists, and fronts his own band, The Fighting Hearts, to showcase his solo material.

 Early life

 Warwick was born in Newtownards, County Down, where he spent his formative years, and got his first guitar at 14 years old.
 He was soon playing along to songs by various rock and country acts such as Bruce Springsteen, Bob Dylan and Johnny Cash.
 Warwick quickly migrated to the music of more harder-edged acts such as Motörhead, MC5, Stiff Little Fingers and The Clash.
 He later reminisced that "Those artists gave me a voice", adding that "...when no one would listen to a fourteen year old boy, they gave me something important to say."
 A year after, he moved with his family to Strathaven in Scotland.
 He first met his future bandmates Stump Monroe and Floyd London at his new school in Scotland.